noofny/pet-rego-challenge/README.md

 ### API / Hypermedia

 Given more time I would implement 'recipes' or 'templates' in the responses, which would instruct a client the exact schema required for example to create new records.
 At present I have not done this, so a client would not know what is required to use these endpoints.
 The un-discoverable nature of this technically makes those endpoints un-RESTful, if that's a word.

+### Packaging

+Given time I would like to containerize the solution by creating a Docker file which self hosts the application on top of a lightweight Linux image, making it easy to host anywhere.

 ## Remaining Work to Meet The Brief